jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/03_custom_json_board/custom_json_board.md

 # Setting up a custom json file to describe your daisy pin setup

 callouts:
+  note:
+    color: grey-dk
+  attention:
+    color: grey-lt
   highlight:
     color: yellow
-  important:
-    title: Important
+  warning:
-    color: blue
+    color: red
   new:
-    title: New
     color: green
-  note:
-    title: Note
-    color: purple
-  warning:
-    title: Warning
-    color: red

-{: .block-lt }
+{: .note }
-This is the lite block
+A paragraph is a note

-{: .block-dk }
+{: .attention }
-This is the dark block
+A paragraph is a note

 {: .highlight }
-A paragraph is highlight
+A paragraph is highlighted

-{: .important }
+{: .warning }
-A paragraph
+A paragraph is important

 {: .new }
 A paragraph is new

-{: .note }
-A paragraph is note

-{: .warning }
-A paragraph is warning

-{: .note-title }
-> My note title is NOTE
->
-> A paragraph with a custom title callout

-{: .important }
-> A paragraph
->
-> Another paragraph
->
-> The last paragraph

-{: .important-title }
-> My important title
->
-> A paragraph
->
-> Another paragraph
->
-> The last paragraph

 > {: .new }
 > > A paragraph